 Image credit: The Washington Post

-This Black History Month, we are honoring Dr. Robert Bullard, the father of the environmental justice movement.
+This Black History Month, we are honoring Dr. Robert Bullard, the Father of the Environmental Justice movement.

-Dr. Bullard was teaching sociology at Texas Southern University when his wife, Linda Mckeever Bullard, a lawyer, asked for his help on a class-action lawsuit she was filing to stop a landfill from going into a middle class Black community in Houston.
+In 1979, Dr. Bullard was teaching sociology at Texas Southern University when his wife, Linda Mckeever Bullard, a lawyer, asked for his help on a class-action lawsuit she was filing to stop a landfill from going into a middle class Black community in Houston.
 She wanted to know where the city’s other landfills were.
 Through the data gathered, Dr. Bullard discovered that even though Black people made up just a quarter of Houston’s population, all five of the city’s garbage dumps, six of its eight incinerators, and three out of its four privately-owned landfills were in Black neighborhoods.
-And, more than 80% of all garbage in Houson was being disposed in Black communities.
+And, more than 80% of all garbage in Houston was being disposed in Black communities.

 The data also highlighted that not all communities have access to the zoning process that protects them.
 This left them vulnerable to petrochemical plants, refineries, and coal plants because they were not able to adequately advocate for themselves.
 Big polluters followed the path of least resistance which means they usually end up developing in low-income communities and communities of color that lack the resources to fight them.

-Bullard’s wife’s case lasted 8 years.
+The case lasted 8 years.
 Bean v.
 Southern Waste Management found that the placement of the dump, if built, would cause irreversible damage to the community.
-The court specifically found that “the landfill would affect the entire nature of the community, its land values, its tax base, its aesthetics, the health and safety of its inhabitants, and the operation of Smiley High School which was only 1700 feet from the site.”But, the facility was built anyway and many more industrial sites followed after the dump was built causing property value to decrease, ultimately stealing the generational wealth of a whole community.
+The court specifically found that “the landfill would affect the entire nature of the community, its land values, its tax base, its aesthetics, the health and safety of its inhabitants, and the operation of Smiley High School which was only 1700 feet from the site.”
+But, the facility was built anyway and many more industrial sites followed after the dump was built causing property value to decrease, ultimately stealing the generational wealth of a whole community.

 The data collected during the case became America’s first ethnographic study to identify neighborhoods in proximity to polluting industries.
 The case became America’s first-ever lawsuit against polluters charging environmental racism under the Civil Rights law.

-Environmental justice has gained support over the past 20 years, but many communities are still fighting for the right to clean air, clean water, and to be able to make decisions for their communities.
+Environmental justice has gained support over the past 20 years, but many communities are still fighting for the right to clean air, clean water, and to be able to make decisions for their own communities.